sea-comet/Graduation/README.md

-# Top 10 BraTS 2020 open sourced solution
+# BraTS 2020 segmentation -- for graduation project

-This is the repository of our solution to the 2020 edition of the BraTS challenge.
-Our paper is available at [arXiv](https://arxiv.org/abs/2011.01045).

 This repository implements Pipeline A training and inference only.
-Feel free to use it as a starter for following challenge editions!

 # Demo results